top of page

 Heaven's Mandate

-The next day, Liu told all the disciples to wash their hands before offering incense.
-Quietly, he checked each person’s palms—over a hundred hands, but no sign.
-Then Lu came hurrying in from the kitchen, still drying his hands.
-Liu almost waved him off, but as Lu passed, he saw it—he on the left palm, tong on the right.
+The next day, Patriarch Liu told all the disciples to wash their hands before offering incense.
+Quietly, he looked at each person’s palms — more than a hundred hands, yet none bore the sign.
+Then Lu came rushing in from the kitchen, still drying his hands.
+Patriarch Liu almost waved him away.
+But as Lu passed by, the sign was there — he on the left palm, tong on the right.

 That night, Eternal Mother appeared once more.
 “Do not doubt.
-Pass Heaven’s Mandate to Lu Zhongyi, and tell him to return to his hometown to spread Tao.
+Pass Heaven’s Mandate to Lu Zhongyi.
+Tell him to return to his hometown and bring Tao to others.
 Do not delay.”

-Near midnight, Liu called Lu into the altar room.
-There, he entrusted the Tao lineage and Heaven’s Mandate to him, saying, “Return to your hometown.”
+Near midnight, Patriarch Liu called Lu into the altar room.
+There, the Tao lineage and Heaven’s Mandate were entrusted to him.

-“Then stay at Guanyin Hall,” Liu said.
-He returned all the silver taels Lu had given years before.
+“Then stay at Guanyin Hall,” Patriarch Liu replied.
+The silver taels Lu had given years earlier were returned.
 “Take this.
-Go spread Tao.
-Do not return unless I call you.
-Leave now—don’t wait for morning.”
+Go and open the way for others to receive Tao.
+Do not return unless I call for you.
+Leave tonight.
+Do not wait for morning.”

-Lu returned to Jining (濟寧) and found his sister.
+Lu went back to Jining (濟寧) and found his sister.
 He told her everything.
-With her support, they turned her home into a sacred hall, naming it Guanyin Hall.
-From there, Patriarch Lu began his mission, spreading Tao with great heart and tireless effort.
+With her support, her home was turned into a sacred hall and named Guanyin Hall.
+From there, Patriarch Lu began his mission, bringing Tao to others with great devotion and tireless effort.

-In 1925, at the age of seventy-three, he passed away and returned to Heaven.
-Today, he is remembered and honored as Grandmaster JinGong.
+At seventy-three, in 1925, he passed away and returned to Heaven.
+Eternal Mother later honored him as Grandmaster JinGong (金公祖師).

 領寶齊魯靈山地 拈花印證考三乘

-Long ago, the land that is now called Shandong Province was home to the ancient kingdoms of Qi and Lu.
-For thousands of years, people have called it the sacred land of Mount Spirit.
-Many great teachers were born here—Confucius, Mencius, Yanzi, and Zengzi—whose wisdom still shines across the ages, lighting the way for the world.
+Long ago, Shandong was home to the ancient kingdoms of Qi and Lu.
+For thousands of years, this region has been known as a sacred land of wisdom and virtue.
+Many great teachers were born there — Confucius, Mencius, Yanzi, and Zengzi — and their wisdom still shines across the ages.

-In this same land stand the cities of Jining and Qingzhou.
-In Jining, Maitreya Buddha was born, beginning a heaven-sent journey.
-His path led him to Qingzhou, where he received Tao and Heaven’s Mandate.
-With this sacred calling in his heart, he returned to Jining to begin his mission.
-And from the soil of Shandong, his work to guide souls took root, carrying forward the province’s long tradition of wisdom and virtue.
+In this same land lie the cities of Jining and Qingzhou.
+In Jining, Maitreya Buddha was born, beginning a journey sent by Heaven.
+That path led to Qingzhou, where Tao and Heaven’s Mandate were received.
+With this sacred calling in his heart, he returned to Jining to begin the work.
+From the soil of Shandong, that mission took root and continued the province’s long tradition of moral strength.

-In 1905, the Red Era came to an end, and the White Era began.
-At Heaven’s command, Grandmaster JinGong was entrusted with a sacred mission—to guide all the primordial buddhas across the three realms back to their true home in Eternal Heaven.
+By 1905, the Red Era had come to its close.
+The White Era quietly began to unfold.
+By Heaven’s command, Grandmaster JinGong was entrusted with a great charge — to guide all souls across the three realms back to their true home in Eternal Heaven.

-Before time began, all beings came forth from Eternal Heaven.
-But after countless lifetimes, they lost their way in the endless cycle of birth and death.
-The only way home was to receive Tao.
+All beings once came forth from Eternal Heaven.
+Yet after countless lifetimes, many became lost in the cycle of birth and death.
+The path home was to receive Tao.
+So Heaven opened the way again in this era.

 The First Test

-Then he told the cook to serve pork.
-Though he could not eat, he watched closely to see what they would do.
-Some disciples gave up their vows and ate.
-But Zhang and Sun, two of his younger leading disciples, saw through the test.
-They politely refused, saying they had stomachaches.
-Their quiet response showed their steady faith and clear hearts.
+Then he asked that pork be served.
+Though he could not eat, he watched carefully.
+Some abandoned their vows and ate.
+But Zhang and Sun, two younger leaders, saw through the test.
+They quietly refused, saying they felt unwell.
+Their calm response revealed steady faith and clear hearts.

 The Second Test

-When Grandmaster returned to Heaven, he left no name for who should lead next.
-His top disciples turned to spirit writing for guidance.
-When they asked, “Who will lead the sacred work?”
-Grandmaster replied, “Wait three months.”
+When Grandmaster returned to Heaven, no successor was named.
+The leading disciples sought guidance through sand writing.
+When they asked, “Who will lead the sacred work?” the reply came: “Wait three months.”

-Before the hundred days passed, Eternal Mother descended.
-When they asked Her the same question, She wrote, “Each person has a path given by Heaven.”
+Before one hundred days had passed, Eternal Mother descended.
+When asked again, the writing said, “Each person has a path given by Heaven.”
 Some grew impatient and left.
-But on the hundredth day, Eternal Mother came again.
-This time She said that Lu Zhongjie, Grandmaster’s sister, would serve as Custodian of Tao for six years.

-Some disciples would not accept her leadership—except for Zhang, Sun, and a faithful few.
+Many struggled to accept this — except Zhang, Sun, and a faithful few.

 The Third Test

-In 1930, a historic gathering took place—the Eight Trigram Furnace Assembly, a meeting unlike any before.
-Before the great altar, in the sight of all who had gathered, Zhang and Sun were named the 18th Patriarch and Matriarch.
-It was a turning point in history, the first light of a new era of cultivation.
+In 1930, a historic gathering was held — the Eight Trigram Furnace Assembly (八卦爐會).
+Before the great altar and all who had gathered, Zhang and Sun were named the 18th Patriarch and Matriarch.
+It marked the first light of a new era.

-For the first time, people could walk the path of Tao right in their own homes, alongside their families.
-Until then, both Taoist and Buddhist ways had taught that true cultivation could only be found within the quiet walls of monasteries, far from the world.
-But now, the path was open for all.
+For the first time, people could walk the path of Tao in their own homes, alongside their families.
+Until then, both Taoist and Buddhist traditions had often taught that true cultivation required the quiet walls of a monastery, far from ordinary life.
+Now the path opened to all.

-Yet this sacred work came with a request that weighed heavily on their hearts.
-To carry Heaven’s mission, Zhang and Sun would need to register as husband and wife—only in name, without the bond of marriage.
-Zhang already had a wife and children.
-Sun wished to guard her honor.
-They knelt before the altar and respectfully asked to be excused.
+But this sacred mission carried a heavy request.
+To fulfill Heaven’s will, Zhang and Sun would need to register as husband and wife — in name only, without a marital bond.
+Zhang already had a family.
+Sun wished to protect her honor.
+Together they knelt before the altar and asked to be excused.

-And so, they accepted.
-Together, they stepped into a new chapter—a calling to help save all beings across the three realms: Heaven, Earth, and the Underworld.
+Together, they stepped into a new chapter — guiding all beings across the three realms: Heaven, Earth, and the Underworld.

 落在中原三星地 大證四川王桃心

-After being chosen as the 18th Patriarch and Matriarch, Zhang and Sun set out for the city of Jinan to begin their heaven-sent work.
-In just one year, they founded five sacred halls and placed each one in the care of trusted disciples, so that Tao could spread in many directions.
+After being chosen as the 18th Patriarch and Matriarch, Zhang and Sun set out for the city of Jinan to begin their sacred mission.
+In just one year, they founded five sacred halls and placed them in the care of trusted disciples, so that Tao could spread in many directions.

-By the start of 1936, Zhang and Sun returned to Tianjin.
+By early 1936, Patriarch Zhang and Matriarch Sun returned to Tianjin.
 So many people were receiving Tao that the original hall could no longer hold them.
-A larger hall was built and named Tian Zhen Headquarters.
+A larger hall was built and named Tian Zhen Headquarters (天真總壇).
 From there, Tao flowed swiftly across China.

-These were the early fruits of their labor, with Patriarch Zhang leading the way.
-In his seventeen years of guidance, Tao spread far and wide, and Tianjin became a key place for preparing devoted cultivators—men and women with great vows to carry Tao—and sending them to places where its light had not yet been seen.
+These were the first visible fruits of their devotion, and Patriarch Zhang led the way.
+In his seventeen years of guidance, Tao spread far and wide, and Tianjin became a key place for preparing devoted cultivators—men and women with great vows to carry Tao—and sending them where its light had not yet been seen.

 The Life of Patriarch Zhang

 Patriarch Zhang was born in 1889, in the city of Jining, Shandong Province.
-His family owned some land and lived a simple but good life.
-On the day he was born, unusual signs appeared—bright lights shone around his home, the Temple of Heaven in Beijing caught fire, and the Yellow River stayed unusually clear for an entire year.
+His family owned land and lived a simple but decent life.
+On the day he was born, unusual signs appeared.
+Bright lights shone around his home.
+The Temple of Heaven (天壇) in Beijing caught fire, and the Yellow River stayed unusually clear for an entire year.

 Years passed, and in 1909, at the age of twenty-two, Zhang joined the army in Nanjing with his uncle.
 Life there was harsh.
 He saw many of his fellow soldiers—men who had trained and fought beside him—lose their lives.
 Their passing weighed heavily on his heart.
 Then in 1911, word came that his father was seriously ill.
 Zhang left the army to return home, but the next year, his father passed away.